-Our lab aims at studying the molecular basis of antibody B-cell responses to viruses such as HIV-1 and Hepatitis viruses, and how anti-viral antibodies may participate in controlling the infection in humans.
+Our lab aims at studying the molecular basis of antibody B-cell responses to viruses such as HIV-1, Hepatitis viruses and emerging viruses, and the mechanisms by which anti-viral antibodies participate in controlling infections in humans.

-About half of our research investigations also use this research approach and methodological strategy to study B-cell memory and biology in physiological conditions, and B-cell antibody responses to other viral pathogens, particularly those responsible for emerging infections as for example Chikungunya virus.
-Our research work also extends to human infections mediated by Hepatitis viruses, with the characterization of the complex relationship between autoimmunity and HCV infection.
+Our scientific investigations also use this research approach and methodological strategy to study B-cell memory and biology in physiological conditions, and B-cell antibody responses to other viral pathogens such as Hepatitis viruses as well as those responsible for emerging infections as for instance, Chikungunya and SARS-CoV-2 viruses.

 Over the years….